Merovex/hugo-merovex.com/content/about.md

 >
 > <cite>Ben Wilson</cite>

 When friends and co-workers find that I write novels, I explain that I am a poor writer of bad Science Fiction.
-I don’t pretend to write the Great (Insert Nationality Here) Novel, or even the most provocative.
+I don’t pretend to write the Great American Novel, or even the most provocative.
 I just write and try to improve.

 I’ve had the yen for storytelling my whole life.
 It started listening to my dad tell funny stories when I was a boy.
 I picked up his talent for oral story telling.
 My first career was in the military, which is a story-telling culture, where I honed my talent.
 I’ve yearned to write for thirty years and began to more seriously apply myself in recent years.
 It’s not the easiest process in the world, but I enjoy putting the words to screen.
 I hope you enjoy what you read.
 If you’d like to share with me ways you think the story could be improved, I’d love to have you in my community.

-The **Postal Marine Series** follows the careers of two Imperial Postal Marines, Bophendze and Litovio.
+I think of my audience is similar to me.
+We're Christians who know there is something more to this life than we're able to lead.
+They have (or want to have) families and are doing their best to lead them into an uncertain world.

 ## What Others Say About My Novels